-- Application of environmental-friendly practices to the entire product lifecycle including design, procurement, manufacturing, assembly, packaging, logistics and distribution.
+Apply environmentally-friendly practices to the entire product lifecycle, including design, procurement, manufacturing, assembly, packaging, logistics and distribution.

 Benefits of green supply chains

-- Enhance reputation: Nowadays, customers prefer socially responsible brands.
+Enhance reputation: Nowadays, customers prefer socially responsible brands.
 Several big names have faced reputational damage pertaining to the environmental hazards caused by their business operations.
-Due to this reason, most organizations are adopting the green approach to enhance their reputation.
+Due to this reason, most organizations are adopting a green approach to enhance their reputation.

-- Save costs: The main hurdle that prevents the widespread adoption of green strategies
+Saving costs: The main hurdles that prevent widespread adoption of green strategies

-- Supplier selection: The green approaches prioritize the internal green initiatives as well as the suppliers' green performance.
-Choosing suppliers who follow green standards is crucial in sustaining an environmental-friendly business.
+Supplier selection: The green approach prioritizes the internal green initiatives as well as the suppliers' green performance.
+Choosing suppliers who follow green standards is crucial in sustaining an environmentally-friendly business.

-Green sourcing: The procurement professionals must integrate green thinking in their purchasing strategy.
+Green sourcing: Procurement professionals must integrate green thinking into their purchasing strategy.
 They must buy products that have eco-friendly characteristics like reusability, recyclability and the non-use of dangerous chemicals.
 This will make the suppliers aware of the need to manufacture green products.

 a different product causing minimal damage to the environment.